By Karen Wespieser

 But this is easier said than done.
 Good research takes time and it takes good data.
 Some analysis – like NFER’s report Should I stay or should I go – can be conducted using existing data, but this is limited by what has been asked before.
 Collecting new data can give greater insight but it takes time to collect and requires willing participants to help.
 NFER is, however, pursuing both of these routes.

 Our new project, Further evidence on teachers who stay or go, aims to understand better the experiences and intentions of teachers.
 The research will explore how engaged and supported teachers feel, track this over time, and analyse how this relates to their intent to remain in the profession or to leave.
 Right now we are at the fieldwork stage, recruiting teachers who are planning to leave, or have recently left, the state sector to take part in short telephone interviews.
-If you can help, please sign up here.

 The NFER research will be published before the summer holidays and can go into the box of ‘known knowns’, hopefully to influence and to inform policy and practice.
 But I suspect there will still be a good supply of known unknowns for other researchers, policy makers and journalists to tackle.